Tooth Pain? We’re Here to Help

 • If chewing is painful, eat soft foods and avoid chewing on the affected side.

-These measures may provide temporary relief, but it is important to follow up with a dentist for tooth pain as soon as possible.
+These measures may provide temporary relief, but it would be appropriate to follow up with a dentist for tooth pain as soon as possible.
+In some situations, the clinic may be able to arrange an urgent consultation, depending on clinical priority and scheduling.

-Tooth pain often signals that something in the mouth requires attention.
+Tooth pain often signals that something in the mouth may need dental review.
 Even if the discomfort fades, the underlying cause, such as decay, inflammation, or infection, may continue to worsen over time.

 If a toothache is ignored, the following outcomes may occur: